keviny2/LiquidBayes/README.md

-# LiquidBayes
+# Overview
-Bayesian Model for Monitoring Cancer Progression Using Liquid Biopsies
+LiquidBayes is a Bayesian Network (BN) for inferring clonal prevalences from liquid biopsy sequencing data